stormshoot7/FakeHecker/README.md

 2) CD to Downloads
 3) Run file (`lua filename.lua`)

+# I havent tested this
+### because I'm lazy
+DM me if you want new features or any fixes.
+If anyone asks to make it work on Windows I will spontaneously combust

+`_stormshoot`

 # I'm not AI i swear

 I'm not artificial intelligence.
 I am become genuine stupidity.